 C.) People who agree to Altrua’s statement of standards

 First Member Responsibility Amount (1st MRA): The member’s first out of pocket amount before the membership shares in eligible needs (any amount not related to office visits, wellness visits, sick visits, check-ups, follow-up visits, etc.).

-Second Member Responsibility Amount (2nd MRA): The percentage members are responsible for after the 1st MRA is met, and before the membership shares in eligible needs.
+Second Member Responsibility Amount (2nd MRA): The percentage of members are responsible for after the 1st MRA is met, and before the membership shares in eligible needs.
 The membership shares simultaneously in eligible needs as the member’s 2nd MRA is being met.